Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Jobs and Transactions**: Set up a one-to-many relationship where a Job can have multiple transactions.​

 - **categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories

-- **Jobs and sub-categories**: One-to-many relationship where one sub-category can have multiple jobs

 - **reviews and users**: one-to-many relationship where one user can review multiple users, and one user can be reviewed by multiple users.